RGomes98/AmbientAI/apps/backend/README.md

 ### Configure environment variables

 AmbientAI uses several environment variables to configure the backend server.
-These should be defined in a `.env.local` file located in the `apps/backend` directory.
+These should be defined in a `.env` file located in the `apps/backend` directory.

 1. Navigate to the `apps/backend` folder: